aws-samples/searchable-encryption-dynamodb-howto/content/getting-started.en.md

 ```

 Can you think of any particular ways in which you might want to index on these employees?
-Let's see what our options are for getting a particular set of employees:
+Let's see what your options are for getting a particular set of employees:

 ```bash
 ./employee-portal help get-employees